ALIGN-analoglayout/ALIGN-public/align/schema/README.md

 ```
 Note the absence of the 'pins' argument above.

-The above statement is sort of equivalent to the SPICE statement:
+The above statement is motivated by the SPICE statement:
 ```spice
 .MODEL NEWMOS TESTMOS PARAM3=3
 ```